bnb-chain/greenfield-docs/docs/guide/core-concept/cross-chain/interface.md

        function createGroup(address creator, string memory name) external payable returns (bool);

       /**
-        * @dev create a group and send cross-chain request from BNBChain to GNFD.
+        * @dev create a group and send cross-chain request from BSC to GNFD.
         * Callback function will be called when the request is processed.
         *
         * @param creator The group's owner